 We often take for granted the easy functionality of windows until they stop working like they are supposed to.
-Most of us will take notice when opening older windows in our homes becomes difficult.
+Most of us will take notice when opening and closing older windows in our homes becomes difficult.
 This can become frustrating when we are used to newer windows that glide open easily and close with little to no effort.
 When old windows have not received the proper upkeep and maintenance that they require, they will degrade.
-This is a small task that most will overlook until the windows are not working as they should.
+This is a common issue that most will overlook until the windows are not working as they should.

 Why Are Old Windows Hard to Open?